-On March 2014, we spent a long weekend in one of the beautiful tropical beaches in southern Java: Ujung Genteng.
+On March 2014, we spent a long weekend in Ujung Genteng, one of the beautiful tropical beaches in southern Java.

 This beach is facing Indonesia Ocean (Hindia Ocean).
 It is a beautiful beach with white corral sands and clear sea water.
-The beach is covered with broken corrals and the shallow water is filled with rock formations.
+The sand is mostly made of broken corrals and the shallow water is filled with rock formations.
 The rocks prevent big waves reach the beach, but the waves and currents are very strong beyond these rocks.
 Therefore, it is not suitable for swimming.

 Since the beach is the backyard of our hotel, we always played here in the morning.
-We played in the shallow water waiting for the waves hit us, strolled along the beach to find beautiful shells and hermit crabs, we even caught several fish that are trapped in the rocks.
+We played in the shallow water waiting for the waves to hit us, strolled along the beach to find beautiful shells and hermit crabs, watch fishermen caught small fish with their nets, we even caught several fish that are trapped in the rocks.

 In addition to the beach, there are several places of interests nearby Ujung Genteng.
 The most famous is the Green Turtle Conservatory at Pangumbahan beach.

 Pangumbahan beach is famous of its Sea Green Turtle (Chelonia mydas) Conservatory.
 The biggest attraction here is to watch either green turtle lay eggs at nights or release turtle hatchlings on sunsets.

 Read more about the activities in Green Turtle Conservatory and where is Pangumbahan beach…

 Although the turtle conservatory is the biggest attraction here, there are other interesting places as well.
 They are:

 Curug Cikaso [curug is a Sundanese word for a waterfall] is one of the many waterfalls in Ciletuh Geopark.

 Read more on Curug Cikaso and directions to go there ...